groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/qrcode/pdf.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Integrate QR Codes with Various File Formats"
     exclude: "PDF"
-    description: "Multi format documents and images metadata addition API for Node.js via Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "Leverage the Node.js via Java API to generate QR codes and embed them into a variety of widely-used file formats.
+Encapsulate important data in these barcodes for seamless integration and future retrieval."
     items:

         # format loop 1